In the guide

 In particular, the Gas Safety (Installation and Use) Regulations 1998 contain requirements relating to the installation and use of gas appliances.
 The Health and Safety Executive (HSE) enforces these and further information can be obtained by contacting the HSE Gas Safety Advice Line on 0800 300363.

 Where you do carry out checks, or where you have them done for you, you should keep records.
-These records, as a minimum, should identify what goods were checked, what checks were done (and the results), who did them and when.
+As a minimum, these records should identify what goods were checked, what checks were done (and the results), who did them and when they were done.
 A copy of the electrical checks, where applicable, has to be given to the tenant within 28 days of the inspection.
 The landlord will need to retain a copy until the next inspection is due.

 The law concerning gas safety checks is the same for holiday lettings as it is with longer-term residential lettings.
 However, the law concerning electrical checks applies differently for holiday lettings.
 Nevertheless, electrical installations still have to be safe and such checks are still recommended.
 How frequently they should be repeated may be different for a holiday property than for a long-term residential let, depending on the volume of guests that you cater for.